 sports physiotherapy

 We offer group workshops and presentations, including safe dance practice, pre-pointe information sessions for both parents and students and dance technique workshops.
-These workshops can be customised to meet the specific needs of your school, ensuring a tailored and comprehensive approach to dancer education and injury prevention.
+These workshops can be customised to meet the specific needs of your studio or school, ensuring a tailored and comprehensive approach to dancer education and injury prevention.

 Frequently